globocom/secDevLabs/owasp-top10-2017-apps/a5/tictactoe/README.md

-In order to better understand how this app works, two users, `fry123` and `bender`, were created using web interface by visiting localhost:10005/create as shown below:
+In order to better understand how this attack works, two users, `fry123` and `bender`, were created using web interface by visiting _localhost:10005/create_ as shown below: